 The Wool and Mohair Judging Team is a chance to get a taste of an intercollegiate judging experience.
-The team judges at four major contests: Cowboy Classic in Laramie, Wyoming; National Western in Denver, Colorado; San Antonio Livestock Exposition in San Antonio; and the Houston Livestock Show and Rodeo in Houston.
-These contests consists of wool classes containing four fleeces, reasons on two classes, and a wool-grading rail of 15 fleeces.
+The team judges at four major contests in the spring semester.
+These contests consist of wool classes containing four fleeces, reasons on two classes, and a wool-grading rail of 15 fleeces.

-Students interested in wool judging should enroll in ANSC 314 in the fall, which meets on Tuesday and Thursday from 3:00-5:00 pm.
+Students interested in wool judging should enroll in ANSC 314 in the fall, which meets on Tuesdays and Thursdays from 3:00-5:00 pm.

-For more information, please contact Dr. Shawn Ramsey at shawn.ramsey@ag.tamu.edu or 979-845-7616.
+For more information, please contact Dr. Shawn Ramsey at shawn.ramsey@ag.tamu.edu.